dimitri-nicolo/calico/reference/resources/globalalert.md

 namespaces from consideration.

-The query language is composed of any number of selectors, combined with boolean expressions (AND, OR, and NOT) and bracketed subexpressions.
-These are translated by {{site.product}} to Elastic DSL queries that are executed on the backend.
+The query language is composed of any number of selectors, combined with boolean expressions (`AND`, `OR`, and `NOT`), set expressions (`IN` and `NOTIN`) and bracketed subexpressions.
+These are translated by {{site.prodname}} to Elastic DSL queries that are executed on the backend.

+Set expressions support wildcard operators asterisk (`*`) and question mark (`?`).
+The asterisk sign matches zero or more characters and the question mark matches a single character.
+Set values can be embedded into the query string or reference the values in the global alert substitution list.

 A selector consists of a key, comparator, and value.
-Keys and values may be identifiers consisting of alphanumerics and underscores (\_) with the first character being alphabetic or an underscore, or may be quoted strings.
+Keys and values may be identifiers consisting of alphanumerics and underscores (`_`) with the first character being alphabetic or an underscore, or may be quoted strings.
 Values may also be integer or floating point numbers.
 Comparators may be `=` (equal), `!=` (not equal), `<` (less than),